 - You receive an unexpected call from someone claiming to work for Medicare.
 Actual employees will never call you without being invited to do so — for example, if you left a message at Medicare’s customer service line (800-633-4227).

 - The caller claims you need to pay a fee to get a new or upgraded Medicare card,

 - Someone threatens to cancel your Medicare coverage unless you provide personal information over the phone.

 - You get a bill from a hospital or medical provider for care that you didn’t receive.

 - Do hang up immediately if you get an unsolicited call from someone who claims to be from Medicare and asks for personal information.

 - Do destroy your old Medicare card, if you haven’t already.
 Run it through a shredder, or cut it up with scissors (making sure to mutilate the part with your Social Security number).

-- Do give your new Medicare number only to trusted providers of your health care and coverage, such as doctors, pharmacists, insurers and state health agencies that work with Medicare.
+- Do give your Medicare number only to trusted providers of your health care and coverage, such as doctors, pharmacists, insurers and state health agencies that work with Medicare.

 - Don’t send or give your old Medicare card to anyone.
 Impostors may claim you need to return it.
 The government doesn’t need your old card back and recommends that you destroy it.